simpi21/dialog-contact-form/readme.txt

 = version 2.0.1 =
 *Tweak      - Remove "Additional Mail Settings" for settings *Tweak      - Added option to set mail from "Name" and "Email" form form value.
+*Fixed      - Fixed issue for adding slashes on message content.

 = version 2.0.0 - 2017-08-10 =
 * Added     - Re-write from core.